-HP "WindsorNot" full-touch webOS smartphone shown off in promo video [UPDATED]Alex Wagner - Senior News Editor
+HP "WindsorNot" full-touch webOS smartphone shown off in promo video [UPDATED]Alex Wagner - Editorial Director of News and Content

 There hasn't been much webOS hardware news ever since HP announced that it was discontinuing operations on webOS devices last year.
 That changes today, though, as a video showing an unreleased webOS handset has been discovered online.
 The clip was posted over eight months ago (and has since been made private) by the design company Transparent House and shows a full-touch webOS smartphone referred to as "WindsorNot."
 It's a pretty short video, clocking in at 19 seconds, which is just enough time to let the WindsorNot spin around once and give us a look at its outer shell.